decarbonization/gemchat/README.md

 # gemchat

-A simple telnet server for chatting with Gemini.
+Toy for chatting with Gemini model over telnet.

 # Installation